'Ashes' by Steve McQueen

 Ashes (2002–2015) is a two-channel video installation by artist and filmmaker Steve McQueen.
 It is composed of footage filmed by McQueen over ten years, on two separate visits to the Caribbean island of Grenada — a former French and British colony that achieved independence in 1974.

-Please note for this exhibition you will now need to book a free ticket in advance of attending.
+Please note you will need to book a free ticket to visit the gallery.
 Plan your visit here.

 With unused Super 8mm footage from McQueen’s 2002 film Carib’s Leap projected onto one side of a double-sided screen, a young man nicknamed Ashes is depicted as he rides the waves on an orange boat — exuberant, carefree and joyful against the backdrop of the apparent utopia of island life.